-General guidelines (BO-1)
+General quidelines (BO-1)

-- BO-1.1 Activate plazas with adjacent ground level retail uses and other active building uses. - BO-1.2 Orient the primary façades and entrance areas of all buildings to the street, open space areas, or other pedestrian-oriented circulation areas, but do not obstruct the public right-of-way. - BO-1.3 Encourage windows and storefronts at the street level and ground floor with clear, non-reflective glazing.
+BO-1.1 Activate plazas with adjacent ground level retail uses and other active building uses, such as personal services that include real estate or insurance office-type uses.

-BO-1.4 Emphasize building entries with small entry plazas, vertical massing, and architectural elements such as awnings, arcades, or porticos; design entries so that they are clearly identifiable from the street; provide a walkway leading from the street to the building entrance if not located directly off of a sidewalk.
+- BO-1.2 Orient the primary façades and entrance areas of all buildings to the street, open space areas, or other pedestrian-oriented circulation areas, but do not obstruct the public right-of-way. - BO-1.3 Encourage windows and storefronts at the street level and ground floor with clear, non-reflective glazing. - BO-1.4 Emphasize building entries with small entry plazas, vertical massing, and architectural elements such as awnings, arcades, or porticos; design entries so that they are clearly identifiable from the street; provide a walkway leading from the street to the building entrance if not located directly off of a sidewalk.